K1GOL/StreamFusion/README.md

 All neccessary tools for testing are included (Mocha), but not yet implemented.
 TODO.

+To build StreamFusion in the development environment, use `npm start`.

-To build StreamFusion, use `npm run release`.
-This will build the program in the production environment, as well as create an installer for you in the `dist` directory.
+To build StreamFusion in the production environment, use `npm run release`.
+This will create an installer for you in the `dist` directory.

 Note: It is recommended to use `"asar": false` in the build options, as enabling archiving will break @ffplay-installer.